 In this discussion, we'll explore:

-- How symbolic design can effectively convey brand culture, enhancing consumer engagement and a sense of belonging.
+- How can symbolic design effectively convey brand culture, enhancing consumer engagement and a sense of belonging?

-- How brands can use local elements and cultural symbols to create distinctive brand experiences, allowing consumers to experience the brand's story and values through the act of collecting.
+- How can brands use local elements and cultural symbols to create distinctive brand experiences, allowing consumers to experience the brand's story and values through the act of collecting?

 In product packaging, unique bottle shapes are often employed by brands to capture consumers' attention, aiming for a memorable first impression.
 However, if lines and proportions are poorly balanced, unconventional shapes can lack aesthetic appeal, potentially impacting consumer comfort and purchase intent.